Statistics Explained

 Data sources

 The data used in this article are derived from EU statistics on income and living conditions (EU-SILC).
 EU-SILC data are compiled annually and are the main source of statistics that measure income and living conditions in Europe.
-It is also the main source of information used to link different aspects relating to the quality of life of households and individuals.
+It is also the main source of information used to link different aspects relating to the living conditions of households and individuals.

 The reference population for the information presented in this article is all private households and their current members residing in the territory of an EU Member State (or non-EU member country) at the time of data collection.
 Persons living in collective households and in institutions are generally excluded from the target population.
 The data for the EU are population-weighted averages of national data.